PapamichMarios/Neo4j-MovieDB/README.md

 # Populating DB

+- Copy & paste the resulting .csv files from parser, to the neo4j import folder
+- Run the following script

 ```
+// Set constraints on label keys
 CREATE CONSTRAINT ON (m:Movie) ASSERT m.tmdb_id IS UNIQUE;
 CREATE CONSTRAINT ON (c:Company) ASSERT c.id IS UNIQUE;
 CREATE CONSTRAINT ON (c:Country) ASSERT c.code IS UNIQUE;